wobkobi/wplace/README.md

 python palette_map.py input.png --resample lanczos
 ```

-## Debug and color report
+## Debug and colour report

-Use `--debug` to see what the mapper is doing and a per color usage summary.
+Use `--debug` to see what the mapper is doing and a per colour usage summary.

 ```bash
 python palette_map.py input.png --debug